TanStack/form/docs/guides/validation.md

 > This will run `onChangeAsync` every 1500ms while `onBlurAsync` will run every 500ms.

-## Adapter-Based Validation (Zod, Yup)
+## Adapter-Based Validation (Zod, Yup, Valibot)

 While functions provide more flexibility and customization over your validation, they can be a bit verbose.
-To help solve this, there are libraries like [Yup](https://github.com/jquense/yup) and [Zod](https://zod.dev/) that provide schema-based validation to make shorthand and type-strict validation substantially easier.
+To help solve this, there are libraries like [Valibot](https://valibot.dev/), [Yup](https://github.com/jquense/yup), and [Zod](https://zod.dev/) that provide schema-based validation to make shorthand and type-strict validation substantially easier.

 Luckily, we support both of these libraries through official adapters: